 Communication skills are important in this field, as it will involve a lot of written reports and well as person-to-person interaction.
 Classes will include discussion and debate on controversial subjects.
 Students should be confident in their abilities to defend their opinions, while at the same time keep an open mind.

 social sciences degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
 In addition to these basic social sciences program qualifications, to serve in some social sciences careers, special certification may be required outside of your degree.

-There are various different levels of social sciences degrees.
-You can get anything from a associate's degree in social sciences to the highest social sciences degree, a professional practice doctorate.
+Social Sciences degree levels vary.
+You can spend many years getting as high as a in social sciences to something that takes less time like a .
 Depending on the social sciences degree you choose, obtaining your diploma can take anwhere from 1 to 4+ years.